fluent/fluent-logger-python/README.md

 First, you need to call logger.setup() to create global logger instance.
 This call needs to be called only once, at the beggining of the application for example.

-By default, the logger assumes fluent daemon is launched locally.
+By default, the logger assumes fluentd daemon is launched locally.
 You can also specify remote logger by passing the options.

     from fluent import sender